us4useu/us4r-lite-user-docs/docs/content/hardware.md

 :name: us4r-lite-pcie-back-rl-2024
 :alt: Back-side of the us4R-lite™ device with PCIe interface.
 :width: 60 %
-Back-side of the us4R-lite™ device with PCIe interface.
+Back-side of the us4R-lite™, Model: RL-2024-PCIe device with PCIe interface.
 ```

 **PLEASE NOTE:** External devices should be connected via cables no longer than 3m.